nadrane/blog/content/_posts/optimizing-elasticsearch-score-how-to-rank-similar-documents/index.md

 ## A Poor Solution

-When I worked at [Epic](https://www.epic.com/), we had a search interface that allowed us to look up patients by name, and it suffered the same problem described above.
+When I worked at [Epic](https://www.epic.com/), we had a search interface that allowed users to look up patients by name, and it suffered the same problem described above.
 Epic solved this problem by providing additional fields like birthdate or address and used this additional identifying information to pare down the search results.
 This solution slows down the user's workflow and can be improved.

 ## Our Solution

 At Fraight, we created a solution that just works.
 The user enters a name, and the system returns 5-10 results, and more often than not, the first two results contain the record the user is looking for.
 Here's how we did it.

 We needed to customize the score that Elasticsearch calculates for each matched record.
 For the uninitiated, Elasticsearch's score is an indicator of the relevancy of a particular document (search result).

-Prior to our scoring customizations, given a query for a name, our Elasticsearch query for `Joe` would pare down a dataset of ~10,000,000 records to ~100 results, but each of the 100 results might have the same score if they were all named Joe!
-Here's how we customized our the Elasticsearch scoring system so that we could more accurately sort the 100 results based on relevancy.
+Prior to our scoring customizations, given a query for a name, a query for `Joe` would pare down a dataset of ~1,000,000 records to ~100 results, but each of the 100 results might have the same (or a very similar) score if they were all named Joe!
+Here's how we customized our the Elasticsearch scoring system so that we could sort the 100 results based on what the user needs.

-## Custom Scoring
+## Custom Elasticsearch Scoring

 We settled on two attributes that should influence the score of a particular partner: